Feedback Edge Sets in Temporal Graphs: Introduction

 \section{Introduction}

-A temporal graph $\TG=(V, \TE, \tau)$ has a fixed vertex set $V$ and each time edge in~$\TE$ has a discrete time-label $t\in \{1,2, \dots, \tau \}$, where $\tau$ denotes the \emph{lifetime} of the temporal graph $\TG$.
-A \emph{temporal cycle} in a temporal graph is a time-respecting sequence of edges starting and ending at the same vertex.
+A temporal graph $\TG=(V, \TE, \tau)$ has a fixed vertex set $V$ and each time-edge in~$\TE$ has a discrete time-label $t\in \{1,2, \dots, \tau \}$, where $\tau$ denotes the \emph{lifetime} of the temporal graph $\TG$.
+A \emph{temporal cycle} in a temporal graph is a cycle of time-edges with increasing time-labels.
 We study the computational complexity of searching for small \emph{feedback edge sets}, i.e., edge sets whose removal from the temporal graph destroys all temporal cycles.
-We distinguish between the following two variants of feedback edge set problems.
+We distinguish between the following two variants of feedback edge sets.

 \begin{enumerate} \item \emph{Temporal feedback edge sets,} which consist of time-edges, that is, connections between two specific vertices at a specific point in time.

 \item \emph{Temporal feedback connection sets,} which consist of vertex pairs $\{v,w\}$ causing that all time-edges between $v$ and $w$ will be removed. \end{enumerate}